 - How we manage our open spaces

-Other policies are being put in place to ensure that our purchasing polices are as green as possible and that we reduce the quantity of paper used.
+Other policies are being put in place to ensure that our purchasing polices are as green as possible for example, using local suppliers and reusing and recycling wherever possible.

 Here you can learn more about the Congleton Green Working Group of Congleton Town Council.